hetvipatel31/website-redesign/README.md

-# 🌐 Senkusha Official Website
+# 🌐 Senkusha Website Redesign

 A modern, responsive company website for **Senkusha**, built using **React.js**.